 Another study done on patients with moderate asthma showed regular improvements (reductions in medicine usage) every single month for 5 months (pictured below), which is when the study stopped.
 In total, medicine intake was reduced by about 40% after the 5 months of training.

 This suggests that your improvements will continue for as long as you keep increasing the resistance, so it is important to have a variable resistance training tool.
 For example, if you bought the Power Lung BreatheAir, it might take you 5 months of constant improvement to reach the maximum resistance level.
 After you have reached the maximum resistance level though, your lungs are strong enough that you need to upgrade to the Power Lung Trainer model to continue making further progress at the same pace.

 I wish you well in reducing your asthma symptoms, and living a fuller life.
 I also hope that by seeing the strong evidence behind the training, that you will have the motivation to do it yourself too.

 - Specific Inspiratory Muscle Training in Patients With Mild Asthma With High Consumption of Inhaled β2-Agonists.
-Paltiel Weiner, MD; Noa Berar-Yanay, MD; Avi Davidovich, MD; Rasmi Magadle, MD; Margalit Weiner, PhD [Go Up ↩]
+Paltiel Weiner, MD; Noa Berar-Yanay, MD; Avi Davidovich, MD; Rasmi Magadle, MD; Margalit Weiner, PhD [↩]

 - Inspiratory muscle training in patients with bronchial asthma.
-P Weiner; Y Azgad; R Ganam; M Weiner [Go Up ↩]
+P Weiner; Y Azgad; R Ganam; M Weiner [↩]

 - Influence of Gender and Inspiratory Muscle Training on the Perception of Dyspnea in Patients With Asthma.
-Paltiel Weiner, MD; Rasmi Magadle, MD; Fareed Massarwa, MD; Marinella Beckerman, MD; and Noah Berar-Yanay, MD [Go Up ↩]
+Paltiel Weiner, MD; Rasmi Magadle, MD; Fareed Massarwa, MD; Marinella Beckerman, MD; and Noah Berar-Yanay, MD [↩]